 In Darjeeling, sunrise is magical every day.
 People flock with their gears, woollen clothes and gloves and gather on Tiger Hill, from where you can see two of the tallest mountains in the world – Mt.
 Everest and Mt.
 Kanchenjunga, as the morning sun bathes them in vivid shades of yellow and red.
 Located about 11km from Darjeeling, it is also the summit of Ghoom, the highest railway station of Darjeeling, which is also a UNESCO heritage site.
 Head there to beat the heat and witness the views of the majestic peaks of the mightiest mountains.

 The Deccan Odyssey – Of Nilgiris, tea gardens and lakes

 While the Himalayas rule the north of India, the Sahaydris and the Nilgiris attract the travelers with their own unique charm.
 While white is the predominant colour in the northern hills, it’s lush green that carpets the mountains and the valleys.
 And tea plantations are just a crop, but the crown of the hills in tea growing regions of Munnar, Conoor and Wayanad.

 A walk amidst these plantations surrounded by hills covered by mist is a perfect way to get away from the hot cities.
 The best part is these places don’t dig too deep into your pockets.

 These are called Pillar rocks, a famous viewpoint in Kodaikanal.
-They say that there is a cave amidst the pillar, where humans haven’t set foot, but this is infamous for the many suicides that used to occur before they raised barricades.
+They say that there is a cave amidst the pillar, where humans haven’t set foot.
+This is infamous for the many suicides that used to occur before they raised barricades.
 Barricades or not, check this out when the sun is out to witness the dance of mist with these pillar rocks.

 Do you need any more inspiration to know how gorgeous the hills stations of India are?
 Pick one and pack your bags now!
 Let us know how your trip was!